joelkariyalil/Client-Server-Communication/README.md

 > IP Configuration isn't required.
 > Extensive Logging has been used.
 > Server appends the messages in a Notepad file.
-> Diagrammtic display of File sharing percentages (python tqdm)
+> Diagrammtic display of File sharing percentages (python tqdm module)